Data protection principles

 We take the privacy of your personal seriously.
 This page explains how LAUDIS Business Advisors use any information you give to us, and the way we protect your privacy.
 Protecting the privacy and your personal data is of the utmost importance to us.

-In accordance with the data Protection Act 2018 and the General Data Protection Regulation (GDPR) we have a legal duty to protect any information (personal data) we collect from you (any reference to the GDPR includes any subsequent data protection regulations).
+In accordance with the data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) we have a legal duty to protect any information (personal data) we collect from you (any reference to the GDPR includes any subsequent data protection regulations).
 We will only use your data for the purpose as described and we will not pass on your details to any other agency, organisation or third party unless we have told you that we will do so, or if required, obtained your consent, or unless we are required to do so by law.

 We must process your data lawfully and fairly; that is, we must explain on what lawful basis we hold your data, how we will use it and tell you if we want to pass the information on to anyone else.